ankit-chaubey/ferogram/ferogram/README.md

 }
 ```

----

 ## Examples

 19 runnable examples covering everything from sending a message to your Saved Messages to a full FSM order bot.
-Good place to start if you learn by reading code.

 ```
 cargo run --example hello_self